 Based on the Scriptures cited above, we can form the following conclusion: Branch = a Man = Servant = Son of David = Temple Builder = King = Nazarene = Jesus Christ = Messiah

 Attribution notice: Most Scripture quotations taken from the NASB, and others are from The Holy Bible, New International Version® NIV®, unless otherwise noted.
 "My Beloved Son" paintings © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: I also recommend reading No One to Intercede, The Son of Man, The Servant of the Lord, Having a Servant's Heart, The Difference Between a Disciple and a Believer, The Shepherding Role of Elders, Crucified with Christ, Holy Washings - Part II, Persecuted or Popular?, and Success in God's Eyes.
+Author's note: I also recommend reading No One to Intercede, The Son of Man, The Servant of the Lord, Having a Servant's Heart, The Difference Between a Disciple and a Believer, The Shepherding Role of Elders, Crucified with Christ, What Jesus Did Not Do on the Cross, Holy Washings - Part II, Persecuted or Popular?, and Success in God's Eyes.
 You may also access other articles about the Good Shepherd on the Home page for this blog, as well as my complete blog directory at "Writing for the Master.

 Do You Want to Know Him?

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.